Magna Via Francigena: the Italian Camino de Santiago

 Is it difficult to walk the Magna Via Francigena?

-The difficulty is medium: some stages are long, but accessible for walkers with basic preparation.
+It has a medium difficulty level: some stages are long, but accessible with basic preparation.